ArneBachmann/awful/README.md

 ## To do ##
 - option to run assert statements only once (not on every call?)
-- add exception catching
+  - add test vs. assert
-- let `up :name` automatically traverse namespaces until found, or raise Exception
+- add exception catching: try block catch block end?
 - refactor literal lists and functions into one big static table
   - function invariant checking should be done in the interpreter, not in Python functions
 - add evaluated lists (?)